fdintino/pregenerator/README.md

 - async / await
 - generators (sync and async)
 - for ... of loops
+- function parameter destructuring
+- function parameter defaults
+- rest / spread syntax

 Features that are soon to come:

 - simple template literals

+Features that are intentionally not supported:

-- function argument destructuring
+- classes
+- computed object properties
+- import / export
-- rest / spread syntax
+- react, jsx, flow, or typescript syntax

 ## API